nuageux/Obsidian-CS-Notes/Computer Science/Upper Division/CSE 142 - Introduction to Computer Architecture/Course Content/Caches.md

 	- Instruction Cache: only holds instructions
 	- Data Cache
 	- Unified Cache: holds both.
+- Example on how it affects the PE on slide 56.
+- Compiler uses "prefetching", getting a size of block that will cover the next few access instances.
+Of course, it's just a guess.

 ### Direct-Mapped Caches
 - A cache that can put a block of data in exactly one place is called Direct Mapped.